apache/cassandra-java-driver/driver-core/Upgrade_guide_to_2.1.rst

    ``getIndexInterval`` method now returns an ``Integer`` instead of an ``int`` which will be ``null`` when connected to Cassandra 2.1 nodes.

+2. ``BoundStatement`` variables that have not been set explicitly will no longer default to ``null``.
+Instead, all variables must be bound explicitly, otherwise the execution of the statement will fail (this also applies to statements inside of a ``BatchStatement``).
+For variables that map to a primitive Java type, a new ``setToNull`` method has been added.
+   We made this change because the driver might soon distinguish between unset and null variables, so we don't want clients relying on the "leave unset to set to ``null``" behavior.

 Internal API Changes
 --------------------